-Description of records SI.
-No. Main-Head Sub-Head Retention Period Remarks (1) (2) (3) (4) (5) (c)Alteration in the date of birth.
-3years.
-Subject to suitable entry being made in the appropriate service record and an authenticated copy of the order being kept in Vol. II of Service Book/Personal file (d)Admission of previous Service not supported by Authenticated service record, e.g., through collateral evidence.
-3years;or1yearafter Completion of audit, whichever is later do - Subject to a suitable record being kept somewhere, (e)Verification of service.
-5years. e.g., in the Service Book or 6.
-Expenditure statements. (a)In respect of lower formations. (b)In respect of Department itself. (c)Register of monthly expenditure(Form GFR9) To be weeded out at the end of financial year.
-To be weeded out after the Appropriation Accounts for the year have been finalized To be weeded out the Appropriation Accounts for the year have Been finalized.
-History Sheet.
-7. Surety Bonds executed in be favour of a temporary or a retiring Govern- ment servant.
-Beerr infalized.
-Byearsafter the Bond Ceases to enforceable.
-8. (a) Pay Bill 35 years register (b) Office copies of Establishment pay bills and related schedules (in respect of period for which pay bill register is not maintained).
-35 years (c) Schedules to the Establishment pay bills for the period for which pay bill register is maintained.
-3 years, or one year after the completion of audit, whichever is later (d) Acquaintance Roll.
-3 years, or one year after the completion of audit, whichever is later.
+Main-Head (2) Sub-Head (3) (c)Alteration in the date of birth.
+Retention Period (4) 3years.
+Remarks (5) Subject to suitable entry being made in (2) (c)Alteration in the date of Subject to suitable entry being made in (c)Alteration in the date of being made in the appropriate service record and an authenticated copy of the order being kept in Vol. II of Service Book/Personal file (d)Admission of previous Service not supported by Authenticated service record, e.g., through 3years;or1yearafter Completion of audit, whichever is later - do - Subject to a suitable record collateral evidence. (e)Verification of service.
+5years. being kept somewhere, e.g., in the Service Book or Expenditure statements. (a)In respect of lower formations. (b)In respect of Department itself. (c)Register of monthly expenditure(Form GFR9) To be weeded out at the end of financial year.
+To be weeded out after the Appropriation Accounts for the year have been finalized To be weeded out the Appropriation Accounts for the year have History Sheet.
+Surety Bonds executed in be favour of a temporary or a retiring Govern- ment servant.
+3yearsafter the Bond Ceases to enforceable. (a) Pay Bill register (b) Office copies of Establishment pay bills and related schedules (in respect of period for which pay bill register is not maintained). • 35 years 35 years the Establishment pay bills for the period for which pay bill register is maintained. (d) Acquaintance the completion of audit, whichever is later 3 years, or one year after Surety Bonds executed in be favour of a temporary or a retiring Govern- ment servant. (a) Pay Bill register (b) Office copies of Establishment pay bills and related schedules (in respect of period for which pay bill register is not maintained). (c) Schedules to the Establishment pay bills for the period for which pay bill register is maintained.
+Authenticated service record, e.g., through collateral evidence. (e) Verification of service.
+Expenditure statements. (a) In respect of lower formations. (b) In respect of Department itself. (c) Register of monthly expenditure(Form GFR9) Surety Bonds executed in be favour of a temporary or a retiring Government servant. (a) Pay Bill register (b) Office copies of Establishment pay bills and related schedules (in respect of period for which pay bill register is not maintained). (c) Schedules to the Establishment pay bills for the period for which pay bill register is maintained. (d) Acquaintance Service not supported by Authenticated service record, e.g., through collateral evidence. (e)Verification of service.
+Expenditure statements. (a) In respect of lower formations. (b) In respect of Department itself. (c) Register of monthly expenditure(Form GFR9) Surety Bonds executed in be favour of a temporary or a retiring Government servant. (a) Pay Bill register (b) Office copies of Establishment pay bills and related schedules (in respect of period for which pay bill register is not maintained). (c) Schedules to the Establishment pay bills for the period for which pay bill register is maintained. (d) Acquaintance